rohanbatrain/scripts/One-Plus/One-plus-8t/Production/Post-Unbrick.md

 2. This time we are not doing dirty flashing and following steps with patience.
 3. Copying all the required files like: magisk, nameless-aosp in internal storage of device.
 4. Flash Nameless-AOSP zip (unmount vendor before flashing was checked)
-5. Reboot, Device in a brick state -> turns out downgrading Nameless is not compatible.
+5. Reboot, Device in a brick state -> turns out downgrading Nameless From Oxygen-OS-13 is not compatible.
-6.
+6. Restarting

-7.
+## Unbricking Device again
+> MSM Legend

+1. All unbricking steps are already laid out.
+2. Following those steps again

+## Upgrading to Android 12
+> This time android 12 from hte link above.